 1. Get professional advice

 Getting bespoke ergonomic advice does not have to be costly.
-In fact, to cater for people with tight budgets and limited time, we've developed a DSE Remote Consultation that's just £50 (+ VAT).
+You can get a Virtual DSE Workstation Assessment from Posturite if you need one.
 The DSE phone consultation is perfect for freelancers, sole traders and homeworkers.
-All you need to do is fill out a questionnaire about your workstation and schedule in a 30-minute call with one of our qualified DSE assessors.
-They will then draw up a report of their findings and make considered recommendations for improving your equipment and set-up.
+All you need to do is fill out a questionnaire about your workstation and schedule in a 20-30-minute call with one of Posturite’s qualified DSE assessors.
+They will then draw up a report of their findings and make considered recommendations for improving your equipment and setup.

 Often all it takes is a few subtle adjustments to completely change your working posture and instantly ramp up your productivity.

 Posturite publishes valuable healthy working habits information and advice every month in the form of advice sheets, infographics and blog posts.
 Sign up to the Posturite newsletter to have them delivered straight to your inbox, or head over to the help and advice section to download resources for yourself.

 You can learn about equipment positioning, preventing back pain, the benefits of active working, eye health and so much more on our website.
 Knowing the risks and being aware of the solutions (which are often so simple) will help keep you in the best possible health so you can focus on the important bits - like impressing your clients.

 A good ergonomic chair is the cornerstone of any comfortable workstation.
 If you're going to cut corners anywhere when setting up your work environment, don't let it be your chair.
 Invest appropriately - it's the piece of equipment that's going to work hard for you over the years as you build up your business.

 Start browsing office chairs now, and don't forget to book your Virtual DSE Workstation Assessment to really get the most out of its functions.
 Here's a handy buying guide to ergonomic office chairs for the home.

 4. Keep moving